cbrnrd/ezdb/README.md

 # ezdb

-Welcome to ezdb! ezdb is a small and simple NoSQL database.
+Welcome to ezdb! ezdb is a small and simple in-memory NoSQL database.
+This repo is the original project.
 More languages are going to come in the future.

 ## Installation